 Staying the night at Tapu Reserve so that I can venture back in the morning for another look and a second count.
 This time I see more birds but still most of them are juveniles which I guess is encouraging.
 Although I am wondering where all the adult birds are.

 |Juvenile Spotted Shag|

 Spotted shags now have only three known breeding sites on and near Waiheke Island in the Hauraki Gulf.
-Bird numbers have plummeted from 10,000 in the early 90's to less than 1000 now.
+Bird numbers have plummeted for the North Island Hauraki Gulf birds and now there are less than 1000.
 There are still spotted shag populations in the South island.

 I continue to search the coast and spot another group of birds on a rock.
 Again I GPS'd the location and photograph the birds and count them.